 Your fat transfer surgery will be carried out either under deep sedation or general anaesthetic, meaning that you won’t be awake or feel pain during the procedure.
 After surgery, your surgeon will provide you with any necessary prescriptions for pain relief to make your recovery as comfortable as possible.

 Is fat transfer worth it?

+Many patients consider a fat transfer to be a worthwhile procedure as it successfully addresses their cosmetic concerns by enhancing targeted areas of the body.
+The treatment is growing in popularity in the UK, particularly due to its versatility: not only does a fat transfer augment underdeveloped areas, but it can remove excess fat that’s resistant to diet and exercise from other parts of the body.
 In addition, a fat transfer has a few advantages over other cosmetic treatments: in contrast to dermal fillers, a fat transfer delivers permanent volume; in contrast to implants, a fat transfer is a more organic solution that utilises the body’s natural fat.